softwaresaved/international-survey/analysis/text_de.md

 ## Salary

 We asked the participants to give us the range of salary they are paid.
 The most common salary in Germany for the participants is less than 27.499 euros (19%).
-However, almost half of the participants (42%), are concentred within three ranges of salary, spanning from 44.000 euros to 65.999 euros: 10% for the range between 44.000 ad 49.999 euros, 16% between 50.000 and 54.999 euros and 16% between 55.000 and 65.999 euros.
+However, almost half of the participants (42%), are concentrated within three ranges of salary, spanning from 44.000 euros to 65.999 euros: 10% for the range between 44.000 ad 49.999 euros, 16% between 50.000 and 54.999 euros and 16% between 55.000 and 65.999 euros.

 ### Professional qualifications